 King’s College London has one of the UK’s best Physics Departments.
 According to the QS World University Rankings we are within the top ten universities in the country.

-Our research-intensive department houses internationally renowned scientists working across diverse and interdisciplinary fields, including biological physics and soft matter; photonics and nanotechnology; the theory and simulation of condensed matter; and theoretical particle physics and cosmology; and experimental particle and astroparticle physics.
+Our research-intensive department houses internationally renowned scientists working across diverse and interdisciplinary fields, including biological physics and soft matter; photonics and nanotechnology; the theory and simulation of condensed matter; theoretical particle physics and cosmology; and experimental particle and astroparticle physics.